dernae/Election_Analysis/README.md

    raw data from mail-in ballots, punch cards and digital recording electronic from the congressional race.
 To do so,
-    I used the script to gather information on: The voter turnout for each county, the percentage of votes from each county out of the total count,the county with the highest turnoutthe total number of votes from each candidate, the percentage of votes from each candidate based on the popular vote, the winner of the election based on popular vote.
+    I used the script to gather information on: The voter turnout for each county, the percentage of votes from each county out of the total count,the county with the highest turnoutthe total number of votes from each candidate, the percentage of votes from each candidate based on the popular vote and the winner of the election based on popular vote.

  # Election-Audit Results
    - There were 369,711 votes cast in the congressional election.